 A tar is an archive file (

-.tar) for storing collection of files and directories.
-Various algorithms can be used to compress a tar archive file.
-The gzip algorithm is one of the most popular.
+.tar) that allows to store collection of files and directories.
+A tar archive file can be compressed using various algorithms such as gzip.
 By convention, when a tar archive file is compressed with gzip,

 .tgz extension is used.
-This tutorial shows how to extract tar gz file in Linux.
+This tutorial shows how to view content of tar gz file without extracting in Linux.

-tar command can be used for extracting tar archive files.
-A syntax to extract
+tar command can be used for viewing content of tar archive files without extracting it.
+A syntax to view content of

 - before the options (